bethqiang/bethqiang.github.io/_posts/2016-11-13-fullstack-academy-week-2.md

 title: "Week 2: Thoughts and Reflections"
 date: 2016-11-13 16:30:00 -0500
 description:
-tags: [fullstack academy, junior phase, full stack reflections]
+tags: [fullstack academy, junior phase, fullstack reflections]
 ---

 ### The Week By the Numbers: